Rehan Butt: Junior team

 Rehan was picked for the Pakistan junior team in 2001 for the tour of Germany.
 Rehan showed impressive performance with the junior squad and scored seven goals on the tour.
-Rehan was picked for the senior national team camp the following year under head coach Tahir Zaman but wasn't played for quite a while.
+Rehan was picked for the senior national team camp the following year under head coach Tahir Zaman but was not played for quite a while.

 Debut and early years (2002-03)

-After impressive performances with the junior squad he was selected for the tour of Europe in 2002 where he made his debut in series against Spain.
+After impressive performances with the junior squad he was selected for the tour of Europe in 2002 where he made his debut in the series against Spain.
 He scored in the opening match of the series in a 1–1 draw.
-He scored three goals in the four match series as Pakistan won the series 0–3.
+He scored three goals in the four-match series, which Pakistan won 3–0.
 Despite impressive performance he was not part of the next campaign of the tour in England at the Commonwealth Games in Manchester.
-He was back in the squad for the 2002 Champions Trophy in Germany where he was substituted in the last eight minutes of the third position game against India, Pakistan were trailing by 3–2 but Rehan scored two goals in quick succession to win the match for Pakistan.
+He was back in the squad for the 2002 Champions Trophy in Germany where he was substituted in the last eight minutes of the third-position game against India, Pakistan were trailing by 3–2 but Rehan scored two goals in quick succession to win the match for Pakistan.
 This match earned attention for Rehan back at home where he was interviewed by leading sports newspaper.

 Butt appeared in all the tournaments for Pakistan in 2003.
-The team won the Azlan Shah Cup in March, finished third at the Champions Trophy in Amstelveen and were runner-ups at the 2003 Hockey Asia Cup in Kuala Lumpur.
-During this period him and Shakeel Abbasi built a young strong combination of forward line-up.
-As the team management rested senior players for future events Butt and Abbasi became the key forwards for the team.
+The team won the Azlan Shah Cup in March, finished third at the Champions Trophy in Amstelveen and were runners-up at the 2003 Hockey Asia Cup in Kuala Lumpur.
+During this period, Butt and Shakeel Abbasi built a young strong combination of forward line-up.
+As the team management rested senior players for future events, Butt and Abbasi became the key forwards for the team.

 Olympics and later year (2004-05)

-He was part of the squad for the pre-Olympic tours in Europe where he appeared in different tournaments in England, Spain and series against Germany.
-At the 2004 Olympics he appeared in all games and scored four goals as Pakistan finished 5th at the event.
+He was part of the squad for the pre-Olympic tours in Europe where he appeared in different tournaments in England, Spain and in a series against Germany.
+At the 2004 Olympics, he appeared in all games and scored four goals as Pakistan finished 5th at the event.

 He played in the test series against India later on and in the Champions Trophy at home in Lahore at the end of the year.

 Pakistan toured Europe in 2005 where they won the 2005 HockeyRabo Trophy after defeating Olympic Champions Australia in the final.
 Butt scored the equalizing goal as Pakistan won 4–3.
-This was Pakistan's first high-profile tournament won since their World Cup win in 1994.
+This was Pakistan's first high-profile tournament win since their World Cup win in 1994.